 If you sign up for a free membership in Audible.com and my book is the first you download, I'll receive a bonus.

-I'll be giving away a free print copy, a Kindle ebook, and an Audible.com audio copy.
+I'll be giving away a free print copy and an Audible.com audio copy.

 Comments Question: Do you like old west stories?
-(With your comment, please say whether you'd like the print copy, the Kindle copy, or the Audible.com copy.)
+(With your comment, please say whether you'd like the print copy or the Audible.com copy.)

 Readers, leave a comment for a chance to win a free copy of the book.
 You must follow these instructions to be in the drawing.
 Please tell us where you live, at least the state or territory or country if outside North America.
 (Comments containing links may be subject to removal by blog owner.)